What Is Carotid Artery Disease?

 Because the carotid arteries deliver blood to the brain, carotid artery disease can have serious implications by reducing the flow of oxygen to the brain.
 The brain needs a constant supply of oxygen in order to function.
 Even a brief interruption in blood supply can cause problems.
 Brain cells begin to die after just a few minutes without blood or oxygen.
 If the narrowing of the carotid arteries becomes severe enough to block blood flow, or a piece of atherosclerotic plaque breaks off and obstructs blood flow to the brain, a stroke may occur.

-Causes of Carotid Artery Disease
+What Causes Carotid Artery Disease?

 Atherosclerosis is the most common cause of carotid artery disease.
 It is unknown exactly how atherosclerosis begins or what causes it.
 Atherosclerosis is a slow, progressive, vascular disease that may start as early as childhood.
 However, the disease has the potential to progress rapidly.
 It is generally characterized by the accumulation of fatty deposits along the innermost layer of the arteries.
 If the disease process progresses, plaque formation may take place.
 Plaque is made up of deposits of smooth muscle cells, fatty substances, cholesterol, calcium, and cellular waste products.
 This thickening narrows the arteries and can decrease blood flow or completely block the flow of blood to the brain.